Coronavirus (COVID-19): What Do I Do If I Feel Sick?

 - Report to a designated medical care facility for evaluation and treatment.
 It’s best to go alone to your appointment.
 Do not bring children or other family members unless you need assistance.

-- Go to a clinic or emergency department if you have more severe symptoms, such as higher fever and severe shortness of breath.
+- Go to a clinic or emergency department if you have more severe symptoms, such as shortness of breath.

-- If you do leave your home to go to a care facility, wear a mask so your coughs and sneezes are less likely to infect others.
+- If you do leave your home to go to a care facility, wear a mask so droplets from your breath, coughs and sneezes are less likely to infect others.

 - Wash your hands thoroughly (for at least 20 seconds) after sneezing, blowing your nose, coughing or using the bathroom, and before preparing or eating food.